 So you’ve had your claim approved but it’s been some time since you first filed for your disability benefits.
-The question now is, do you get back pay?
+The question now is, “How the VA handles back pay?”
 And how far back will it go?

 Yes, you will receive back pay determined by the length of time it took to process your claim from initial filing to decision.
 What and when to expect from that back pay, however, depends on a number of factors.

 The Effective Date of Back Pay

 When the VA approves a claim to give you compensation benefits they will then determine an effective date.
 This is the starting date they will use to determine how much money they currently owe you.

 Usually, the effective date is determined to be the day they received your claim or the day you were granted entitlement.
 Very rarely will the VA use a date outside of these criteria.
 In cases where an effective date is granted earlier, it is because a request was granted that determines a clear and unmistakable error.

 If you filed for your claim within a year of your discharge from service, you may receive benefits from the date of your discharge.

 A Common Mistake